Solving the challenges of traditional optics

 Algolux Virtual IS

-Algolux Virtual IS corrects motion blur and shutter shake, two common problems that arise when taking pictures in low-light conditions.
+Algolux Virtual IS provides image stabilization by correcting motion blur and shutter shake, two common problems that arise when taking pictures in low-light conditions.
 Virtual IS uses a secondary camera (for example, the front-facing camera on a smartphone) to track the micro-movements causing the blur.
 It then uses this information to deblur the image.
 The resulting low-light pictures are sharp and blur-free.

 Example of Virtual IS – deblurring a picture taken with a smartphone’s camera: